-The MAC header of the WUR frame consists of the Frame Control, ID, and Type Dependent Control fields, and is defined in 9.10.2.1 (MAC header).
+The MAC header of the WUR frame consists of the Frame Control field, ID field, and the Type Dependent Control field, if present, and is defined in 9.10.2.1 (MAC header).

 The Frame Body field is optionally present in certain WUR frame types and is defined in 9.10.2.4 (Frame Body field).